vitroid/GenIce/README.md

 # How to cite it

-M. Masakazu, T. Yagasaki, and H. Tanaka,"GenIce: Hydrogen-DIsordered Ice Generator",  J. Comput.
+M. Masakazu, T. Yagasaki, and H. Tanaka,"GenIce: Hydrogen-Disordered Ice Generator",  J. Comput.
 Chem.
 39, 61-64 (2017).
 [DOI: 10.1002/jcc.25077](http://dx.doi.org/10.1002/jcc.25077)

 # How to contribute